Baharat Spice Blend

+Baharat, Arabic for “spice”, is a special an all-purpose spice blend widely used in Middle Eastern cuisine.
+Just a pinch of it adds depth and flavor to sauces, soups, grains, vegetables, stews and meat.
 Middle Eastern food is phenomenal.
 Those of you who have taken the time to explore the various cuisines of the Middle East will agree.
 I have spoken to many people who say they would love to be able to make authentic Middle Eastern food at home, but are intimidated by some of the recipe ingredients, such as Baharat.
 What is it?
 What’s in it?
 Where can you find it?

 Unless you have a Middle Eastern store in your area or order it online, this spice blend can be challenging to find.
-However, as with any spice blend, it makes such a difference in the flavor outcome of your dish when you make it fresh in your own kitchen anyway, so I’m going to share my recipe for it with you!
+However, as with any spice blend, it makes such a difference in the flavor outcome of your dish when you make it fresh in your own kitchen anyway.
+So I’m going to share my baharat recipe with you so that you can use it to make phenomenal tasting, authentic Middle Eastern food right at home!

 Koshari, the national dish of Egypt.